LaScheggia/LaScheggia/README.md

 I'm a :sagittarius: and I was born on 25/11.

-# Some quotes I live up to
+# :zap: Some quotes I live up to :snowflake:
 **Dr. Toshiya Joushima once said**
 > *If you aren't continuously looking up and putting in the effort,
 > you can't reach the next level.*